 - Precise control of minimum wall thicknesses

 - Precision fit for joints and end caps

 - Engraved instructions for installation

-- · Handles on the Chambers
+- Handles on some Chamber sizes

 - Uniform Material Placement

 - Consistent Structural Strength

 3.4 Quality Control

 HydroStor chambers are manufactured with stringent quality control measures in place.
 The incoming raw materials are routinely tested to ensure compliance with the minimum requirements of the resin for processing and end product performance.
 The chamber properties are measured at industry standard intervals, ensuring proper performance when installed in accordance with the manufacturer's instructions.